ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 You can see a real-time view of the Ethereum network by looking at this [map of nodes](https://etherscan.io/nodetracker).

-Many [Ethereum execution clients](/developers/docs/nodes-and-clients/#execution-clients) and [consensus clients](/developers/docs/nodes-and-clients/#consensus-clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Typescript, Python, C# .NET, Nim and Java.
-What these implementations have in common is they all follow a formal specification.
-These specifications dictate how the Ethereum network and blockchain functions.
+Many Ethereum [execution clients](/developers/docs/nodes-and-clients/#execution-clients) and [consensus clients](/developers/docs/nodes-and-clients/#consensus-clients) exist, in a variety of programming languages such as Go, Rust, JavaScript, Typescript, Python, C# .NET, Nim and Java.
+What these implementations have in common is they  comply with the specifications for their client type. ([Execution specifications](https://github.com/ethereum/execution-specs) and [consensus specifications](https://github.com/ethereum/consensus-specs) These specifications dictate how clients operate with the Ethereum network.

 ![Coupled execution and consensus clients](./eth1eth2client.png) Simplified diagram of a coupled execution and consensus client.